Ra20r/Project-Hollowgraph/README.md

 ### Data Processing

 All the data processing programs are contained in the `src/data_proc/` folder.
-It contains two files: build_data.py and [data_processing_1.ipynb](https://github.com/Ra20r/Project-Hollowgraph/blob/main/src/data_proc/data_processing_1.ipynb).
-The Jupyter Notebook deals with the analysis of the data and is well annotated.
-The build_data.py is the utility routine based on the observations from the Jupyter Notebook and can be used to build data using command line arguments accessed using `python3 build_data.py -h` (currently unstable).
+It contains three files: build_data.py, [data_processing_1.ipynb](https://github.com/Ra20r/Project-Hollowgraph/blob/main/src/data_proc/data_processing_1.ipynb) and [render_data_analyser.ipynb](https://github.com/Ra20r/Project-Hollowgraph/blob/main/src/data_proc/render_data_analyser.ipynb).
+The first Jupyter Notebook deals with the analysis of the data and is well annotated.
+The build_data.py is the utility routine based on the observations from the Jupyter Notebook and can be used to build render data using command line arguments accessed using `python3 build_data.py -h` (currently unstable) and finally, the second Jupyter notebook deals with the analysis of the render data generated.

 ![Comparison of graphs](./public/2d_graph.png)